Banks of Hong Kong

 Special considerations

-Obtaining access to the payment method and access fee refer to your ecommpay Key Account Manager
+Obtaining access to the payment method and access fee refer to your ecommpay key account manager; additional information is available in ecommshop

 Interaction diagram

-Payment processing by using the Banks of Hong Kong payment method requires the use of merchant web service, one of the ecommpay interfaces, the ecommpay payment platform, and provider's technical facilities.
+Payment processing by using the Banks of Hong Kong method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the provider service.

 Operations support